 - 1. Pack the wheel bearings (5) and hub cavities, and lubricate cups (7) with wheel bearing grease or chassis lube.
-Make sure the grease is forced between the rollers (Figure 7-25, Page 7-23). - 2.
-If bearing cups (7) were removed, press new ones in squarely against stops in the hub.
+Make sure the grease is forced between the rollers (Figure 7-25, Page 7-23). - If bearing cups (7) were removed, press new ones in squarely against stops in the hub.
+See following NOTE.